VikParuchuri/textbook_quality/README.md

 `LLM_TYPE=llama LLM_INSTRUCT_TYPE=llama LLM_EXTENDED_TYPE=llama OPENAI_KEY="llama" OPENAI_BASE_URL="https://vllm-api.com/v1" python book_generator.py topics.json books.jsonl --workers 10`

+You can see all options by running `python book_generator.py --help`.

 Note that courses are cached by default, so regenerating a course with the same name twice will not hit the API again.
 The cache is specific to each model and each topic.
+You can skip the cache by using the `--revision` option to specify a revision number for the courses.

+### From outlines

+You can also generate a book from an existing outline by creating a jsonl file with the following fields:

+- `topic` - The topic/title of the book
+- `outline` - The outline of the book, as a flat json list.
+This needs to be in a specific format, see "clean table of contents" below.
+- `queries` - Up to 2 search queries to use for retrieval.
+If you don't want to use retrieval, set this to an empty list.

+## Clean tables of contents

+This will take in a jsonl file with an existing table of contents and title, and process it into the correct format for book generation.

+Usage example:

+`python toc_cleaner.py toc.jsonl clean_toc.jsonl`

+`toc.jsonl` should have the following fields in each line:

+- `title` - The title of the book
+- `toc` - a string containing the table of contents.
+This can be poorly formatted

 # Extending